Applies to all suppliers who sell products or services to any of Fastenal's global subsidiaries outside of Europe.

 Seller shall comply with all applicable provisions of Executive Order NO. 11246, and any relevant rules, regulations or orders of the Secretary of Labor pertaining to equal employment laws.
 To the extent applicable to this Purchase Order, the Federal Acquisition Regulation (FAR) clauses are incorporated herein by reference.
 Acceptance of this purchase order constitutes certification of the following clauses: FAR 52.222-26 Equal Opportunity: FAR 52.222-35 Affirmative Action for Special Disabled and Vietnam Era Veterans; FAR 52.222-36 Affirmative Action for Handicapped Workers.

-Upon shipment Seller agrees to provide Fastenal with updated OSHA safety data sheets as applicable, and to comply with, and furnish all information evidencing compliance with all federal, state or local laws and regulations pertaining to the environment.
+Supplier shall comply with all applicable laws and regulations regarding hazardous materials for which location the product end destination is intended or referenced on the P.O.
+Upon shipment Seller, agrees to provide Fastenal with updated OSHA, GHS, and/or any relevant compliant safety data sheets as applicable, and to comply with, and furnish all information evidencing compliance with all federal, state or local laws and regulations pertaining to the environment.
 If Seller is supplying Fastenal hazardous materials as defined by state and federal statutes and regulations, including without limitation the Federal Department of Transportation and California Proposition 65, Seller shall label such materials in accordance with such regulations.
 All labels and packaging associated with products supplied to Fastenal must comply with the current edition of the National Institute of Standards and Technology Handbook 130 or related labeling and packaging standards as imposed in various states.
 Seller agrees to indemnify and hold harmless Fastenal for any failure or non-compliance by Seller in connection with this section, including without limitation the payment of any fees, fines, assessments or penalties.

 Confidentiality and Ownership of Plans and Drawings